meruledaworld/anime_announcer-/README.md

 This was an old Dota 2 mod from https://github.com/saylith/harem-announcer made by u/saylith.
 It was not working anymore as he stopped updating it to the current patch and I tried to revive it for my own usage.
 Works like a charm and thought it must be great to share his updated great work here.

-Might add some more lines for missing female heroes here in the future (Mirana, Legion Commander, Dark Willow.
-Snapfire)
+Might add some more lines for missing female heroes here in the future (Mirana, Legion Commander, Dark Willow, Snapfire)

 ## Installation
 1. Download the `pak01_dir.vpk` file of the [latest release](https://github.com/meruledaworld/anime_announcer-) (under the "Assets" section).